|

 morphological analysis, parsing and language modeling; applications in

-context-free methods, n-grams etc. will be supplemented with
+Neural Networks etc. will be supplemented with practical exercises and

 Throughout the course we will use the Python Programming Language for

-in-class exercises and homeworks, augmented with the Natural Language Toolkit (NLTK)
+in-class exercises and homeworks, augmented with a range of special

 Course Objectives: By the end of this course, you